keboola/connection-docs/manipulation/transformations/mysql/index.md

 permalink: /manipulation/transformations/mysql/
 ---

+*Note: MySQL transformations are deprecated.
+They are only available in legacy projects.*

 MySQL is very simple, yet powerful.
 However, it has its limitations:

 - **Time** --- MySQL queries are limited to 3,600 seconds.
 Longer queries will be terminated.